kyma-project/cli/README.md

 ## Overview

 Kyma CLI is a command line tool which supports [Kyma](https://github.com/kyma-project/kyma) developers.
-It provides a set of commands you can use to provision clusters as well as install, manage, and test Kyma.
+It provides a set of commands and flags you can use to:

+- Provision a cluster locally or on cloud providers, such as GCP or Azure, or use Gardener to set up and easily manage your clusters.
+- Deploy, manage, and undeploy Kyma.
+- Manage your Functions.

 >**TIP:** This document briefly describes the concept of Kyma CLI.
-Read the [complete documentation](https://kyma-project.io/docs/cli/) to learn more.
+Read the [Kyma documentation](https://kyma-project.io/docs/kyma/latest/) to learn more.

 ## Installation